Restaurants

 A modern Italian restaurant with the global influences we've come to expect in Sydney, Lana is the crowning jewel of multi-level hub Hinchcliff House.

 Head to the top of the heritage-listed former wool store to discover a feminine space with pink furnishings, plenty of blooms, and a striking pink marble bar.
-At dinner, there's a generous share-style set menu covering snacks, an entrée and main, and sides for under $100, or you can go a la carte at lunchtime.
+On weekdays, there's a generous share-style set menu covering snacks, an entrée and main, and sides for under $100, or you can go a la carte for lunch and dinner.

 Urban List Best Of: has our highest stamp of approval—curated lists of the very best recommendations for you to eat, do, see, buy or book, carefully chosen by our Editors.